 Your insurance coverage shouldn’t be like a black box: you pay money in one end and you hope something good comes out the other end, but you really have no idea what’s inside.
 Isn’t that what an insurance transaction is like?
 Your proposal is 5 pages but your ultimate policy contract is 200.
 Isn’t that a bit like magic?
+And then if you have a claim, it’s a hope and a prayer that it is covered – claim time is when the absurdity may become obvious!

 Your broker knows what is in the policy, though. right?
 Unfortunately that’s not your broker’s job.
 Understanding the terms of your insurance policy is legally your own obligation.
 In fact see the disclaimer in the proposal issued by one of the major multi-national brokerage firms: